cake-tech/cakewallet-guides/docs/advanced-features/authentication.md

 {: .warning}
 Read this entire section carefully to understand the benefits and risks of the Cake 2FA feature.
 Cake 2FA is a **nontraditional TOTP implementation**, since there are no Cake Wallet servers to verify your app authentication attempts.

+{: .friendly}
+For a basic introduction and setup tutorial for Cake 2FA, watch our [video tutorial here](https://www.youtube.com/watch?v=21ZhWCwvfxw)

 In security settings, you can optionally enable Cake 2FA. **Cake 2FA serves as a secondary line of defense for your wallets, but it is a defense that is ONLY useful for casual cases.
 It will NOT protect your wallet from sophisticated attackers.**

 When enabled, Cake 2FA requires a user to provide a [TOTP](https://wikipedia.org/wiki/Time-based_one-time_password) 8-digit code after successfully authenticating with their PIN or biometrics, every time that an authentication challenge is triggered.